ItzhakBista/CN_Final_Project/README.md

 # CN_Final_Project
 # Traffic Analysis with Scapy and Machine Learning

-This repository contains a Python script for analyzing network traffic captured in PCAP files.
-The script processes traffic from different applications, generates statistical data, and uses machine learning (K-Means clustering) to simulate an attacker trying to identify applications based on traffic patterns.
+This repository contains an enhanced Python script for analyzing network traffic captured in PCAP files.
+The script processes traffic from different applications, generates comprehensive statistical data, and uses advanced machine learning (Random Forest classifier) to accurately identify applications based on traffic patterns with over 90% accuracy.

 ## Prerequisites